skiffos/SkiffOS/README.md

 $ docker exec -it skiff sh
 ```

-Alternatively, run the latest demo release on Docker Hub:
+Or run the latest demo release on Docker Hub:

 ```
 docker run -t -d --name=skiff \